 Phone: (773) 714-8880; Website: www.naacls.org

 Are you required to be licensed or certified in order to work as a phlebotomist?

 No licensure is required at this time in the State of Ohio.
 The healthcare industry in the greater Cleveland area generally requires that phlebotomists are certified, however.
 After successful completion of Tri-C's program, students are eligible to sit for national certification examinations such as that given by: American Society for Clinical Pathology (ASCP), American Society of Phlebotomy Technicians (ASPT), or American Medical Technologists (AMT).

 What is the program pass rate on the ASCP Board of Certification Exam?

-The 2013 annual results for all students taking the certification exam yielded a program pass rate of 87%.
-The national average for the same period was 85.
-The spring 2014 results thus far were 100% pass rate.
+The 2016 annual results for all students taking the certification exam yielded a program pass rate of 87.5%.
+The national average for the same period was 85%.
+The first half of 2017 pass rate results thus far are 100% pass rate.

 Where is the program held?